avhz/RustQuant/README.md

 ## :link: Automatic Differentiation <a name="autodiff"></a>

 Currently only gradients can be computed.
 Suggestions on how to extend the functionality to Hessian matrices are definitely welcome.

+Additionally, only functions $f: \mathbb{R}^n \rightarrow \mathbb{R}$ (scalar output) are supported.
+However, you can manually apply the differentiation to multiple functions that could represent a vector output.

 + [x] Reverse (Adjoint) Mode
   + Implementation via Operator and Function Overloading.